 Additional points about refunds

-Decisions regarding exceptional circumstance refunds are at the discretion of the Director of Student Services.
+Decisions regarding exceptional circumstance refunds are at the discretion of a panel of Senior Management.

 No refunds, other than for exceptional circumstances (see above), will be made once an applicant has arrived in the UK and after the start of the course.

 Should an applicant be found to use fraudulent documents at the time of application or at the time of applying for entry clearance, no refund will be due.

 Deposits will be held at least until the start date of the course applied for (or longer) at the discretion of the University, until the relevant checks have been undertaken before paying any agreed refund.